-Participation in this program is possible only by registering for a minimum of 3 credits from the offerings listed.
-Students wishing toobtain spring credits may do so by registering for the spring semester offering.
+Discover the wonderful underwater world, and earn credits in marine science through the Scuba Diving in St. Lucia Program at Saint Francis University.
+Participation in this program is possible only by registering for a minimum of three credits from the offerings listed.
+Students wishing to obtain spring credits may do so by registering for the spring semester offering.
 Students who wish to receive summer credits may do so by registering through Continuing Education’s summer schedules.
-Please see the back for costs and other information.

 Exploration, Excitement, Experiences.
 They’re what the PADI Advanced Open Water Diver course is all about.
 And no, you don’t have to be “advanced” to take it – it’s designed so you can go straight into it after the PADI Open Water Diver course.

 This course helps you increase your confidence and build your scuba skills so you can become more comfortable in the water.
 This is a great way to get more dives under your belt while continuing to learn under the supervision of your PADI Instructor.
 This course builds on what you’ve learned and develops new capabilities by introducing you to new activities like deeper diving and underwater navigating.

 The Open Water Scuba Diver Course will meet according to the following schedule:

 While in St. Lucia: The final dives in the warm tropical waters of St. Lucia.
 Once the open water dives are completed, students will continue on to the Advanced Open Water Diver course while still in St. Lucia.

 Students will apply basic ecological techniques to study the biotic and abiotic factors in aquatic systems.
 Identification of underwater plants, vertebrates, and invertebrates is required on open water training dives.
 (1 credit)